 When we say we have a heart for the Gospel, we mean that we are passionate about lifting Jesus up in his life, death, and resurrection.
 Only Jesus has the power to change the heart of a sinner.

 There are still people in the world (even in Birmingham) who have never heard the Gospel.
-In obedience to Christ, and with a compassion for others, we put forth this message of Christ’s love for those who have never heard, while remaining very aware of our own sinfulness.
+In obedience to Christ, and with a compassion for others, we (who are consciously aware of our own sinfulness) put forth this message of Christ’s love for those who have never heard.

 Many in our culture have had an experience with the Church that has turned them away from the faith.
-A majority of those who sociologists call “Nones” – those who claim no religious affiliation – say they grew up in the Church.
+A majority of those whom sociologists call “Nones” —those who claim no religious afﬁliation—say they grew up in the Church.
 Jesus has a particular love for those burned by the Church.

 In all of these things we pray that Jesus Christ is glorified and that he might use us in Birmingham and beyond.